 Although it is possible to do this yourself, we strongly recommend that you contact a lawyer before doing so.
 It is important that all details are completed correctly

 Main Lawyers is here to help you through this process and to ensure your rights are protected.
-Contact one of our experienced personal injury lawyers to have an obligation FREE consultation.
+Contact one of our experienced car accident lawyers at Coolangatta, Brisbane, Southport or Tweed Heads to have an obligation FREE consultation.